Thursday, October 24, 2024

 Jeffrey Eugenides.
 MIDDLESEX.
 Vintage, 2002.

-This is a book club selection which I have given notice that I do not intend to read.
+This is a book club selection which I gave notice that I did not intend to read.
 I bought a copy several years ago thinking it was about a place in England.
 It is not.
 It is about the immigration experience in the USA, and later generations of a Greek family coping with gender-identity issues.
 Not that I object, but I do object to the "trends" manipulating my reading choices.

 THE SECRET HISTORY